Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/clip/editing/track.rst

 Prefetch :kbd:`P`
    Fills cache with frames.
 As many frames as fits into cache are load form the drive.
-   This allows to fill in the cache as fast as possible when you really need to track something, but this keeps CPU and drive bandwidth idle if you've got clip editor opened but not actually interacting with it.
+   This allows to fill in the cache as fast as possible when you really need to track something, but this keeps CPU and drive bandwidth idle if you've got Clip editor opened but not actually interacting with it.
 Reload
    ToDo.
 Set Scene Frames